LK4D4/lk4d4.darth.io/content/posts/timers.md

 # How Do They Do It: Timers in Go

 This article covers internal implementation of timers in Go.
-Note that there are a lot of links to Go repo in this articles, I recommend to follow them to understand material better.
+Note that there are a lot of links to Go repo in this article, I recommend to follow them to understand material better.

 ## Timers